paperclip-ui/legacy-paperclip/README.md

   </a-->
 </p>

 > 👨‍🔬Paperclip is experimental _for now_, so I wouldn't recommend using it in a production app.
+Feedback is always welcome!

 # Resources